Esplanade Hotel, Melbourne: History

 The hotel was built in 1878 and remains one of the earliest, largest and most prominent 19th-century resort hotels in Victoria.
 Originally intended to be three large terraces, the building was altered to become a hotel during construction, and became one of the premier hotels in Melbourne outside the city.
 The Esplanade Hotel provided rooms overlooking Port Phillip Bay, at a time when St Kilda was both a suburb of the wealthy, and the preferred place to partake of the waters in one of the many sea-bath establishments for both Melburnians and visitors.

 The Esplanade Hotel was the home of wealthy philanthropist and National Gallery of Victoria benefactor Alfred Felton from 1892 until his death in 1904.
 The hotel also hosted many famous visitors, including Mark Twain in the 1880s, and actress Sarah Bernhardt in 1920.

 A large dining room (later known as the Gershwin Room) in the rear wing was redecorated in Art Nouveau style in c1910.

-In 1921 the hotel changed hands to become Carlyon’s Esplanade Hotel, and alterations were made changing it from exclusive residential use for the wealthy to incorporate entertainment for the middle classes.
+In 1921 the hotel changed hands to become Carlyon's Esplanade Hotel, one of a chain owned by former steamboat captain and later hotelier Thomas Symington Carlyon Snr (father of former AFL player and later hotelier Thomas Symington Carlyon Jnr).
+Alterations were made, changing it from exclusive residential use for the wealthy to incorporate entertainment for the middle classes.
 A ground level extension created a much larger lounge bar, and a grand staircase and entry was added.
 The "Eastern Tent Ballroom" was constructed to the rear of the site, and in the early 1920s became an important jazz and dance venue, at a time when the St Kilda foreshore area was one of the main entertainment districts in Melbourne, with numerous dance halls, cinemas, baths, hotels and an ice rink.
-It closed in 1925, and in 1929 the ballroom was rebuilt as the Spanish style Baymor Court flats.
+The hotel and ballroom were sold in August 1925, and in 1929 the ballroom was rebuilt as the Spanish style Baymor Court flats.

 Col Jackson took on the lease in 1967 and heralded a new era in music at The Espy.
 In the 1970s the Gershwin Room was turned into a disco, complete with flashing Saturday Night Fever-style dance floor, and later hosted live bands, as did the front bar, dubbed the Nimrod Room.
 From the 70s and through the 1980s and 90s, live music on up to three stages was an almost every night occurrence, as the Espy became one of the major venues of Melbourne's vibrant live music scene.
 By the 1980s, the upper floor guest rooms had been abandoned, and by the 1990s the Baymor Court flats were unused as well.
 The Esplanade Hotel was classified by the National Trust of Australia in October 1990.